The Flatplan 2023

 — Ruby Rees-Sheridan, Screentime

 We are open to proposals at all stages of their development, be it the seed of an idea, or a fully-formed magazine.
 The magCulture team will select the best ideas we receive.
+We are usually oversubscribed so your ideas and notes need to be concise and convincing.

 If you have any questions please email firstname.lastname@example.org.